thibaultfun/ASN-of-operators-FR/README.md

 This list is composed of the different ASN numbers of the French speaking telecom operators.

-AS3215 - Orange S.A.
+AS3215 - Orange S.A. <br>
-AS15557 - Societe Francaise Du Radiotelephone - SFR SA
+AS15557 - Societe Francaise Du Radiotelephone - SFR SA <br>
-AS12322 - Free SAS
+AS12322 - Free SAS <br>
-AS5410 - Bouygues Telecom SA
+AS5410 - Bouygues Telecom SA<br><br>
-AS51207 - Free Mobile SAS
+AS51207 - Free Mobile SAS<br>
-AS5511 - Orange S.A.
+AS5511 - Orange S.A.<br>
-AS2278 - Orange S.A.
+AS2278 - Orange S.A.<br>
-AS41272 - MOSELLE TELECOM
+AS41272 - MOSELLE TELECOM<br>
-AS34383 - Teloise
+AS34383 - Teloise<br>
-AS12626 - Societe Francaise Du Radiotelephone - SFR SA
+AS12626 - Societe Francaise Du Radiotelephone - SFR SA<br>
-AS9003 - Societe Francaise Du Radiotelephone - SFR SA
+AS9003 - Societe Francaise Du Radiotelephone - SFR SA<br>
-AS35238 - Alsace Connexia
+AS35238 - Alsace Connexia<br>
-AS42811 - Herault Telecom
+AS42811 - Herault Telecom<br>
-AS28708 - Orange S.A.
+AS28708 - Orange S.A.<br>
-AS29110 - Institut Pasteur
+AS29110 - Institut Pasteur<br>
-AS41334 - MANCHE TELECOM
+AS41334 - MANCHE TELECOM<br>
-AS47206 - Rennes Metropole Telecom Participation
+AS47206 - Rennes Metropole Telecom Participation<br>
-AS1301 - Electricite de France SA
+AS1301 - Electricite de France SA<br>
-AS43763 - Haut-Rhin Telecom
+AS43763 - Haut-Rhin Telecom<br>
-AS43698 - Ariege Telecom
+AS43698 - Ariege Telecom<br>
-AS12566 - Societe Francaise Du Radiotelephone - SFR SA
+AS12566 - Societe Francaise Du Radiotelephone - SFR SA<br>
-AS2280 - Orange S.A.
+AS2280 - Orange S.A.<br>

 Lists of all ip blocks: